top of page

 The First Generation Opportunity

 And there is truly only one reason for the difference.
-It is because the first-generation college student may not have the kind of time-travel partner who truly understands what the future looks like, such as all the little success habits of a college student and what life will be like with a college degree.
+This reason has LITTLE to do with how smart you are, how good-looking you are, or the color of your skin.
+It is because the first-generation college student may not have the kind of time-travel partner who truly understands what the future looks like.
+These are all the little success habits of a college student, plus what future life will be like with a college degree.

 But that’s okay!